 - Better Productivity.
 Companies can centralize their business communication and collaboration within a single interface for optimized agent workflows and processes.

 - Remote Workforce.
-Microsoft Teams gives remote workers the ability to connect and communicate confidently from anywhere without being locked to a desk phone.
+The MS Teams phone system gives remote workers the ability to connect and communicate confidently from anywhere without being locked to a desk phone.